localsoftware/localcode_rhino6/YAK_install.md

 * Once you have all the Python files of the components
 * Open a "Rhino Python Editor" window with the command 'EditPythonScript'
 * Create a Python file called 'main.py' in the folder that contains all of your Python files
-* This is the content of main:
+* This is the content of main, a first line with the name of the .gha file, Then a list of all the Python files for the components.

 ```
 import clr